Stevenbroussard7526/Webanalytics_R/README.md

        title="How Much Time Page Visitors Spend on Web Page")

-#Q3:
-# a.
-Use ggplot to draw the scatterplot of TotalDownloads (x axis) versus ConversionRate (y axis).
+#Q3:a.
+Use ggplot to draw the scatterplot of TotalDownloads (x axis) versus ConversionRate (y axis).b.
-# b.
 Draw a similar plot but add jitters.
-Use a theme and a color.
-# (For both parts, read TotalDownloads as a factor for visual clarity on the x axis.)
+Use a theme and a color.(For both parts, read TotalDownloads as a factor for visual clarity on the x axis.)

 #A
 ggplot(webAnalytics,aes(factor(TotalDownloads),ConversionRate)) +